DoubleF3lix/Spinel/README.md

 This code prints all messages to the python terminal and allows the user to perform basic math using the `!math` command.

 ## Note
+If you print just `msg`, then it will print `msg.raw` instead.
+It is reccomended you use `msg.raw` anyway to be more explicit.
 You'll need to manually close your server terminal before relaunching

 ## Dependencies